-7.14.1 The Chief Executive may approve study leave to enable Employees to undertake a course of study to complete qualifications, to attend courses and seminars and to undertake research on projects which are relevant to the work of ERO and which facilitate their professional learning and development. https://tetui.ero.govt.nz//policy/study-assistance-policy
+7.14.1 The Chief Executive may approve study leave to enable Employees to undertake a course of study to complete qualifications, to attend courses and seminars and to undertake research on projects which are relevant to the work of ERO and which facilitate their professional learning and development.
+Refer to policy on Te Tui.